dhansmair/flamingo-mini/README.md

 # Flamingo mini
-Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model">Flamingo</a> vision-language model by deepmind, based on Lucidrains https://github.com/lucidrains/flamingo-pytorch implementation of the perceiver resampler and the gated cross-attention layers.
+Implementation of the <a href="https://www.deepmind.com/blog/tackling-multiple-tasks-with-a-single-visual-language-model" target="blank">Flamingo</a> vision-language model by deepmind, based on <a href="https://github.com/lucidrains/flamingo-pytorch" targe="blank">Lucidrains implementation</a> of the perceiver resampler and the gated cross-attention layers, and utilizing pretrained vision and language models from <a href="https://huggingface.co/" target="blank"> 🤗 Hugging Face</a>.

 At the moment there are two versions available, based on GPT-2 and OPT.
 They have been tested with openai CLIP vision encoders `openai/clip-vit-base-patch32` and `openai/clip-vit-large-patch14`.

 The implementation aims to be compatible with the huggingface transformers library.
-So you can use `save_pretrained()`, `from_pretrained()`, `push_to_hub()`, and so on.
+It inherits `PreTrainedModel`, so you can use `save_pretrained()`, `from_pretrained()`, `push_to_hub()`, and so on.
 Powered by hf transformers, the model is enabled with different text generation strategies such as beam search and sampling strategies such as top-k sampling.

 A pretrained model is available at https://huggingface.co/dhansmair/flamingo-mini-test.
 Be aware that this model was trained for image captioning on the conceptual captions dataset.
-You can find a demo of the model in this hf space: https://huggingface.co/spaces/dhansmair/flamingo-cap
+You can find a demo of the model in <a href="https://huggingface.co/spaces/dhansmair/flamingo-cap" target="blank">this hf space</a>.

 ## Install
-requires python3.8
+(tested with python3.8)

 ```bash
 git clone https://github.com/dhansmair/flamingo-mini.git